 Individual golfers may not participate in more than four tournaments regardless of level of competition.

-All league competition for entries must end on or before the Friday prior to the first playoff date.
-For girls, October 20 and for boys May 3.
-Schools may compete until October 21 for girls and May 4 for boys.
+All competition must end on or before the Friday prior to the first playoff date.
+For girls, October 25 and for boys May 2.

-QUESTION: Will contest(s) played after the completion of league play and/or submission of league entries impact seeding or rankings?
+<>QUESITON: Are contest(s) at any level allowed after the submission of league entries?